Jkudjo/openbullet/README.md

 ## Donate

 If you like this software, consider making a donation to the developer.
 Thank you!
 - BTC: **39yMkox6pP8tnSC7rZ5EM4nUUHgPbg1fKM**
+- ETH: **0xc22116Bcf6c30977bEdFcc03C5B6aAe90B0fD179**
+- BCH: **qq02mrtdp454g2zdu534ndpu7jgcr3tvavyzs60m3p**

 ## Credits

-I want to thank all the community for their inputs that shaped OpenBullet into what it is now, and my gratitude goes towards **demiurgo** and **meinname**, who spent a lot of time helping me test and debug the Beta builds.
+I want to thank all the community for their inputs that shaped OpenBullet into what it is now, and my gratitude goes especially towards my collaborators **demiurgo** and **meinname**.

 ## Contact

+The best way to contact me is through the [official forum](https://discourse.openbullet.dev/u/Ruri).
+I'm not on discord / telegram.
-I am not on discord / telegram, anyone on there who claims to be me is a fake.
-If you need to contact me for any reason you can send me an email here: `ruri [at] openbullet (dot) dev`.
+If you need to contact me via mail for any reason you can send me a message here: `ruri [at] openbullet [dot] dev`.
 I don't check it very often so be patient please.

+## About

+OpenBullet reinvented - Modern, cross-platform web automation suite.

+**Source**: Based on [OpenBullet2](https://github.com/Jkudjo/OpenBullet2) by Jkudjo